JNRowe/vim-configs/dein.rst

         \ 'on_map': {'x': '<LocalLeader>su'},
     \ })

+..

-Allows you to test regular expressions
+    “Allows you to test regular expressions”

 .. code-block:: vim